allegroai/clearml-docs/docs/webapp/webapp_exp_sharing.md

 1. Click **Remove link**.

-Another option is to [archive](webapp_archiving.md) the experiment.
-When archiving the experiment, it automatically becomes private.
+Another option is to archive the experiment, which makes the experiment private.